Tody-99/User-Record/README.md

 # User-Record
-My First project in Blockchain
+My First project in Blockchain on ICP
+This is a simple project to update user Record.